 Aynsley also has an extensive non-profit background as a 10-year volunteer with Scouts Canada, including roles in event planning and management, communications, grants and proposals, project management, training, volunteer retention, and fundraising.

-Over the past 12 years Ripan Gill has worked to build, strategize and grow a range of organizations, including start-ups, not-for-profits, established small and medium sized businesses and social profit sector organizations.
+Over the past 12 years Ripan Gill (she/her) has worked to build, strategize and grow a range of organizations, including start-ups, not-for-profits, established small and medium sized businesses and social profit sector organizations.
 She joined Patricia Evans & Associates in 2018 to broaden the team’s capacity and scope of services.

 Ripan has a strong background in operations planning and business administration, including research & analysis, data visualization, budgeting, human resources management and program implementation.
 She understands stakeholder needs and applies these insights when running risk-benefit analyses of employing new programs and policies, making changes to existing systems and projecting future needs.